AlphaWallet/AlphaWallet-web3-provider/README.md

 ## How to Identify AlphaWallet Provider

-If neuron provider injected properly `isAlphaWallet` will be `true`
+If AlphaWallet provider injected properly `isAlphaWallet` will be `true`

 ```javascript
  web3.currentProvider.isAlphaWallet